TUITION AND FINANCIAL AID

 - Copy of most recent completed tax forms (to be uploaded)

-Completed tax forms for 2016 will be required before a final grant decision is made, as the initial financial aid grant will be estimated until confirmed with your complete 2016 tax information.
+Completed tax forms for current year will be required before a final grant decision is made, as the initial financial aid grant will be estimated until confirmed with your complete future tax information.
 Please complete your Federal Income Tax Return as early as possible.

 Feel free to reach out to Gretchen Herbst, Director of Admission and Financial Aid, with any questions about financing your education.

 Click the video above to hear from some of our parents as they talk finances.